top of page

 RC reminder: you are not behind.
 You are just getting started!

-There will be fun welcoming events, such as Greekstock, where you can meet chapters, including pre-recruitment events, and info sessions!
+There will be fun welcoming events, such as greekstock, events where you can meet chapters, such as pre-recruitment events, and info sessions!
 Whether you’re thinking about recruitment or just curious about Greek Life, come say hi!
 You are always welcome.

 You got this!
 From the panhellenic community to you: we’re cheering you on, every step of the way!